lucasjoliveau/doc/en/developer/reference/cli.md

 ### Error Handling

-Some file cannot be counted by Odoo Cloc.
+Some file cannot be counted by Konvergo ERP Cloc.
 Those file are reported at the end of the output.

 #### Max file size exceeded

-Odoo Cloc rejects any file larger than 25MB.
+Konvergo ERP Cloc rejects any file larger than 25MB.
 Usually, source files are smaller than 1 MB.
 If a file is rejected, it may be:

   * A generated XML file that contains lots of data.
 It should be excluded in the manifest.